HaikuArchives/BeWake/ReadMe.md

 ----------

 Write us at mattia.tristo@gmail.com or gb@biffuz.it
-If you have any suggestion or comment about the code, don't esitate to write us.
+If you have any suggestion or comment about the code, don't hesitate to write us.

 Special thanks